derekwilson/derekwilson.github.io/_drafts/kotlin-dagger.md

 Android Studio can and will update the plugin automatically, or allow you to do it at the click of a toast popup however the runtime is up to you to sort out.

-It wasne completely obvious but the numbers need to match up to the suffix staring with `-release-Studio`.
+It wasn't completely obvious but the numbers need to match up to the suffix staring with `-release-Studio`.
 You need to change the line in your gradle file, which by default is at the top of the top level `build.gradle` file.
 In this instance I change the file to look like this.

 ```
 // Top-level build file where you can add configuration options common to all sub-projects/modules.